SahilBamb/DataScienceProject/ProjectMarkdown.md

 For the reasons outlined with the data, a degree of preprocessing was required to be applied to make these images suitable for best performance within the CNN.
 For image normalization, mean subtraction was done for all traning and test samples followed by feature normalizaiton using the mean and standard deviation.
 This occurs as the mean for each feature is subtracted from the respective set and then divided by the standard deviation.
 This applies, with the same mean and standard deviation, for the training, test and validation set.

-#### Bounding Boxes
+#### General Data Preperation and Premade Bounding Boxes

 **The SVHN - Format 1 Dataset** provides bounding box information for each digit of its sample files.
 Before inputting into the preprocessing, for ease of use this data was combined into one file.
 This was done as the test, traning and validation data were combined with each of their respective images, bounding box information and label information into an easily accessible file rather than load and reference each of them seperately.
+Also of note, Bounding Box dimensions were used to crop a 30% padded region around each box.
+This is also applies to post-detection images.

+Additional Data Preperation includes:

+* Resized to 48 x 48 pixel BGR and grayscale (although our model only used BGR)
+* Binary Digit classifer was created to detect if it was a digit or not for detection purposes
+* 5+ digits were ommitted for lack of data and becasue they rarely occur in real life.

 #### Detection algorithm